 Fashion in Focus – Reimagining 90s Menswear

-90s style has never been hotter than, well the 90s, and it’s not looking like letting up anytime soon.
+90s menswear style has never been hotter than, well in the 90s, and it’s not looking like letting up anytime soon.
 Taking a walk through East London these days is like getting out of a lift in 1993, which is a bit of a head trip for those of us who were actually teenagers then.
-From TV to Music, Art and Film, popular culture is awash with all things 90s nostalgia.
+From TV to Music, Art and Film, popular culture is awash with all things 90s menswear nostalgia.

 Styles always come back around and the period that gave us Hanson, Dawson’s Creek and the Tamagotchi, also provided some worthwhile moments.
 So what are the items we’re seeing back in vogue?
 We got the lowdown from our style surveyor Natalie Wilson on the biggest trend of the year and how you can make the look work for your day-to-day wardrobe.

 Fashion In The 90s

 During the 90s, fashion moved on from the 80s excess and turned into a much more relaxed rebellious style.
 The start of the decade saw the birth of the grunge trend and a dramatic rise in streetwear.